slarrozejar/benchmarks/mutual_exclusion/uppaal/README.md

 *Martin Wehrle, Sebastian Kupferschmid:
 Mcta: Heuristics and Search for Timed Systems.
 FORMATS 2012: 252-266*

-- `mutual_exclusion.sh` is inspired from the UPPAAL demo model introduced in the article above.
+- `mutual_exclusion.sh` is inspired from the UPPAAL model introduced in the article above.
 Run `mutual_exclusion.sh` for help on how to build a UPPAAL model from the script.